Snitelaru49/gdpr-privacy-automailer/README.md

 1. Go to `about:debugging#/runtime/this-firefox`
 2. Click **"Load Temporary Add-on"**
 3. Select any file from the project folder (e.g., `manifest.json`)
-> Note: For permanent installation, package and upload to [addons.mozilla.org](https://addons.mozilla.org/)

 ---